TeaCult/dd-stream/README.md

 Real Example:
 `python3 dd-stream.py if=http://192.168.122.1:8000/tinyLinux_usb.raw of=/dev/vdb`

-### Or you can use compile and use c version which uses curl :
+### Or you can use compile and use c version which uses curl:

 `gcc -o dd-stream dd-stream.c -lcurl`